amhe1346/CP1_Boiko_Heerten_Swanson/README.md

 to do
 1. figure out switching (amy)
-2. add debugging - exit if stuck in loop (
+2. add debugging - exit if stuck in loop (done?)
 3. editing - remove unnecessary codes  (

 4. Paper